- 80 Cards in 10 colors

-You must choose wisely which trees to plant and which to keep in hand, as this balance will ultimately determine who among you has created the most sumptuous arboretum.
+You must choose which cards to plant in your arboretum and which to keep in hand, as only the most expert curator will win the renown of nature enthusiasts everywhere.

 Object of the Game

 Score the most points at the end of the game by creating the most sumptuous arboretum.

 There are 80 cards in 10 different species, with 8 cards (numbered 1 to 8) in each species.
 Use a certain number of species, based on player count.